Choosing Wet Shaving Accessories

 The four types are (with cost decreasing as we go down):

 - Boar Hair Brush

 Shaving Creams and Soaps

 When it comes to choosing from creams and soaps, many people are confused.
 Choosing isn’t as difficult once you know the differences between the two.

 Shaving cream comes in three types.
 First is the traditional type that is generally pre-lathered.
-Second type includes cream that is pressurized into a can.
-The third type is gel.
+The second type includes cream that is pressurized into a can.
+The third type is a gel.
 Shaving creams are heavily scented and may cause irritation for some people who have highly sensitive skins.

 Shaving soap, on the other hand, is mostly free of such scents and other add-ons.
 This makes it suitable for people with sensitive skins.

 A great number of types of shaving bowls and mugs are available that are made of varying materials, including metal, ceramic and wood; the choice generally boils down to personal preference.